Using Twilight for automatic late night TV dimming

 I watch a lot of streaming tv and constantly fight myself if I should watch just one more episode before bed.
 Quickly I find myself in the early AM hours wondering how I got there.

-Many platform offer programs that will dim and reduce the amount of blue color shown after a certain time to help you fall asleep after using a screen late at night.
+Many platforms offer programs that will dim and reduce the amount of blue color shown after a certain time to help you fall asleep after using a screen late at night.
 I’ve used Flux on all of my computers for years with very positive success.
-I highly recommend installing any screen dimmer app to all of your devices.
+I highly recommend installing a screen dimmer app on all of your devices.

 Before you can connect to it, you will need to make sure Developer Mode is enabled on the device and that you know what its IP address is.

 (If you are getting errors saying it can’t find adb, either cd into your [User] -> Android -> SDK -> Platform Tools folder or add that folder to your PATH)

 Before you can install the app you will need to get a APK version of it.
 I recommend using APKpure to download it.
 I recommend renaming the apk file to just twilight.apk, as the latest version from APKpure has an emoji in the filename.
 Then issue the following command:

 After it is installed, twilight doesn’t show up in the normal locations.
 On the home page of Fire TV, scroll down to Your Apps & Games and scroll all the way to the right to click See All.
 Now scroll all the way to the bottom where you should find a red unlabelled icon.

 Once inside twilight, first turn Filter times to Always so you can see what effects are being done to the TV during night hours.